Paramedic Certification and Certificate Program Information

 According to 2008-2018 BLS projections, employment for paramedics has an average growth rate of 9%.
 Two factors aiding this growth rate are more emergency calls coming from an increasing elderly population and the overcrowding of hospitals, which requires paramedics to spend more time with patients.
 Individuals with advanced credentials should have the most opportunities.
-May 2010 data from the BLS reported that EMTs and paramedics earned an annual average salary of $33,300.
+May 2010 data from the BLS indicated that EMTs and paramedics earned an annual average salary of $33,300.

 Certification and Continuing Education Information

 Paramedics must be licensed in each state; however, state licensing requirements vary.
 The BLS reported that certification from NREMT suffices for many states, but some require paramedics to pass a state exam.
 To earn NREMT paramedic certification, candidates must be 18 years old, hold current basic level NREMT certification or state certification, complete an approved paramedic training program and have a current professional-level cardiopulmonary resuscitation (CPR) certification.